gggliuye/gggliuye.github.io/Study/MBA/1finace.md

 * **Excess Reserves** (超額準備金) [not hold until 2008](https://en.wikipedia.org/wiki/Excess_reserves).
   * After 2008, keep increasing, not where to invest.
 Decreasing since 2015.

+Others:
+* <u>Moral hazard and adverse selection</u> (逆選擇), manipulation and deception.
+  * Bank might stop to loan money.
+  * Local offices, build local interaction to decide whether to loan.
+* China - Real Estate:
+  * (1) Hard to invest abroad; (2) A fear of corruption, a fear of being taken advantage of; (3)Marriage.
+  * Will they stay up there? towards liberalizing (invest abroad), might be slow down in economic growth rate.

 ## 4.2 Bubble
 <p></p>